joe7575/nanobasic-mod/manual.md

 1234
 ```

-Numeric constants are positive numbers in the range  0 to 2^31-1
+Numeric constants are positive numbers in the range -2,147,483,648 to 2,147,483,647
-(32 bit unsigned integer).
+(32 bit signed integer).

-NanoBasic does not support floating point or negative numbers!
+NanoBasic does not support floating point numbers!

 #### NIL